 - Attested educational certificates (if required)

-- Medical fitness test clearance certificate
+- Medical fitness clearance certificate

-- Emirates ID application receipt
+- Receipt for Emirates ID application

 5 Common Visa Application Mistakes (And How to Avoid Them)